-The CERS BDS and ERBE-like data products will be advanced to Edition 2 status in the Spring of 2002.
-The errors mentioned above are well understood from a physical standpoint and will be corrected for in the Edition 2 products.
-It is expected that these errors will be reduced to the 0.1% level.
+The CERES BDS and ERBE-like data products may be advanced to Edition3 status in the the future.
 Note that the Rotating Azimuth plane CERES data has gaps in spatial sampling caused by its full azimuth sampling.
 These gaps increase spatial sampling errors for a single 2.5 degree grid box on a single satellite overpass to about 10 Wm-2 (1 sigma) and for monthly mean grid box values to about 2 Wm-2 (1 sigma).

-There are several cautions the CERES Team notes regarding the use of the ES9 Terra Edition1 data:
+There are several cautions the CERES Team notes regarding the use of the CERES Terra Edition2 ES9 data: